IgorTelles9/decodificadortemp/README.md

 # decodificadortemp
-Decodificador do código meteorológico TEMP
+Projeto de um decodificador do código meteorológico TEMP Project of a decoder of the TEMP meteorological code